-Angola produced a total of 410.4 million barrels of oil in 2021 (or 1.12 million barrels of oil per day), a decrease of 11.5 per cent. in comparison to the 465.2 million barrels of oil in 2020 (or 1.27 million barrels of oil per day).
-2020 production represents a decrease of 8.1 per cent. in comparison to the 504.8 million barrels of oil it produced in 2019 (or 1.38 million barrels per day), a decrease of 6.5 per cent. in comparison to the 539.8 million barrels of oil it produced in 2018 (or 1.48 million barrels per day).
-In 2020, in accordance with OPEC's statistics, Angola was the 14th largest oil producer in the world.
+Angola produced a total of 400.7 million barrels of oil in 2023 (or 1.10 million barrels of oil per day), an increase of 2.5 per cent. in comparison to the 391.0 million barrels of oil in 2022 (or 1.07 million barrels of oil per day).
+2022 production represented a decrease of 5.9 per cent. in comparison to the 415.4 million barrels of oil it produced in 2021 (or 1.14 million barrels per day), a decrease of 10.5 per cent. in comparison to the 464.1 million barrels of oil it produced in 2020 (or 1.27 million barrels per day).
+In 2024, in accordance with OPEC's statistics, Angola was the 15th largest oil producer in the world.

-The Government is hoping to stabilise oil production at 1.3 million bbl/d from 2021-2024.
+The Government is hoping to stabilise oil production at one million bbl/d from 2023-2027.
 In July 2020, the ANPG released its Exploration Strategy 2020-2025 for the exploration of hydrocarbons.
 This strategy seeks to optimise Angola's hydrocarbon exploration between 2020 and 2025 through the analysis of the country's full hydrocarbon potential, specifically within its onshore interior basins and offshore maritime platforms.
+Angola's oil production plans are no longer tied to the OPEC's output plan as in December 2023 the country withdrew from OPEC due to its unwillingness to meet OPEC's new quota impositions, alleging a clash with the country's plans to stabilize crude production above one million barrels a day.